-The City encourages a variety of housing choices in appropriate locations to accommodate a range of needs and incomes.
+The City encourages a variety of housing choices in appropriate locations to accommodate a range of needs and incomes including the housing needs of local workers.
 The City finds that providing opportunities for affordable housing to meet the needs of people of all income levels as a necessary and desirable goal.